tmijieux/penguins/README.md

 # Requirements / Dependencies

-- OpenGL
-- GLU
+- OpenGL with GLU (basically you need to have a OpenGL implementation installed, either mesa or your graphic card's driver)
 - GLFW3
 - FreeType

 also relying on the following software (bundled, no install required)
 - glad
 - stbi\_image (https://github.com/nothings/stb/blob/master/stb\_image.h)